-- 2-1.
-ESTABLISHMENT OF A PERSONNEL BOARD There is hereby established a Personnel Board consisting of five members to be appointed by the Town Moderator.
-Each member shall serve for a term of three years.
+BoardHuman Resources Board.
+Each member shall serve for a term of three (3) years.
 A Board member may be re-appointed.
 Current appointees shall continue to hold their offices until the appointment of their successors.
-If any member of the Personnel Board shall resign or otherwise vacate his/her office before the expiration of his/her term, a successor shall be appointed by the Town Moderator to serve for the balance of the unexpired term. - 2-2.
-QUALICATIONS OF BOARD MEMBERS In making appointments to the Personnel Board, the Town Moderator shall give consideration to the personnel qualifications of those citizens who will best meet the responsibilities of the Board in representing the Town and its employees.
+If any member of the Personnel

+BoardHuman Resources Board shall resign or otherwise vacate his/her office before the expiration of his/her term, a successor shall be appointed by the appointing authority Town Moderator to serve for the balance of the unexpired term. - 2-2.
+QUALICATIONS QUALIFICATIONS OF BOARD MEMBERS In making appointments to the Personnel BoardHuman Resources Board, the appointing authorityTown Moderator shall give consideration to the human resources experience and otherpersonnel qualifications of those citizens who will best meet the responsibilities of the Board in representing the Town and its employees.
 If possible, the make-up of the Board shall consist of members who are familiar with the principles and practices of personnel administration.
 Board members must be registered voters of the Town.
 One member of the Board may be an employee on a job or position subject to the provisions of this By-Law. - 2-3.
-CHAIRMAN The Personnel Board shall annually elect a chairman and vicechairman.
-In the absence or incapacity of the chairman, the vice-chairman shall serve as chairman.
+CHAIRMANCHAIRPERSON The Personnel Board Human Resources Board shall annually elect a chairmanchairperson and vice-chairmanchairperson.
+In the absence or incapacity of the chairmanchairperson, the vice-chairmanchairperson shall serve as chairmanchairperson.
 The Board shall keep a record of its official proceedings and actions, may establish its own rules of procedure and may, subject to appropriation therefor, retain such clerical and other assistance and make such other expenditures as necessary for the performance of its duties. - 2-4.
-QUORUM Three members shall constitute a quorum for the transaction of the business of the Board and a majority of the members present shall be necessary for any official act of the Board.
+QUORUM Three (3) members shall constitute a quorum for the transaction of the business of the Board and a majority of the members present shall be necessary for any official act of the Board.

 The Town shall furnish the Board with such office space as it may require for the performance of its duties and the storage of its property.
-Upon application of the Board, the Town shall provide the Board with an adequate place for the holding of public hearings.
+Upon application of the Board, the Town shall provide the Board with an adequate place for the holding of public hearingsmeetings.

 - 2-5.
-BARGAINING COMMITTEE ADVISOR A representative of the Personnel Board may serve as an advisor to the Town's management negotiating committees in collective bargaining negotiations with union officials. - 2-6.
-POWERS AND DUTIES OF THE BOARD The Personnel Board shall administer this By-Law, except as provided herein and is authorized to take any personnel action consistent with its administrative responsibilities, provided that any change in the provisions of this By-Law be submitted to the next annual Town Meeting in the form of a proposed amendment.
+BARGAINING COMMITTEE ADVISOR A representative of the Personnel

+Board Human Resources Board may serve as an advisor to the Town's management negotiating committees in collective bargaining negotiations with union officials. - 2-6.
+POWERS AND DUTIES OF THE BOARD The Personnel Board Human Resources

+Board shall administer this By-Law, except as provided herein and is authorized to take any personnel action consistent with its administrative responsibilities, provided that any change in the provisions of this By-Law be submitted to the next annual Town Meeting in the form of a proposed amendment.

-Except as provided in Sections 1-6 E and F, no new employee shall assume his/her position, nor may any current employee assume a new position until the Personnel Board has approved the classification, work week and compensation for said employee as proposed by the appropriate department head or appointing authority.
+Except as provided in Sections 1-6 E and F(e), no new employee shall assume his/her position, nor may any current employee assume a new position until the Personnel BoardHuman Resources Board has approved the classification, work week and compensation for said employee as proposed by the appropriate department head or appointing authority.
 The Board is further empowered, but is not limited thereto, with full and final authority to: